The Deeper Dive: Is Uber The New McJob?

 There wasn’t much brain power needed to take an order, say, “You want fries with that?”, and then push a small tray of re-heated unhealthy food to the customer.

 It’s a fair trade – work for income.
 Although there are certain unique cases when Uber can fire you, generally your ‘Uber boss’ is far more hands off than the classic old school McJob.
 Yes, the job is repetitious.
 You drive.
 You pick-up.
 You drop off.
 You repeat, and sometimes you have to drive around in endless circles waiting for your next customer – who may or may not show up.
+That’s working for uber.
+Considering this job is the same day in, day out and the majority of it is spent driving, it may be in your best interest to invest in a dash cam, like the ones companies such as BlackBoxMyCar provide.
+This is fitting and helps record anything that happens within the car.
+If anything unusual happens, you can hand this footage over to the police to deal with.
+It’s about finding ways to keep safe on the road.

 But you also don’t have to put on a dorky uniform, or deal with co-workers who are mental screwjobs, and your hours are completely up to you.
 It’s freedom with a virtual taxi meter and the work environment is better than most – but there’s also a big catch.
 Your actual income is nowhere near what Uber’s well oiled PR machine promises you.